 Not feeling creative or short on time?
 Then try our pdf water tracker printable.

 How To Keep Track Of Water Intake With Water Habit Tracker

-- Print off this free water drink tracker every month and add to your Bullet Journal monthly spread.
+- Print off this free water drink tracker every month and add it to your Bullet Journal monthly spread.

 - Print the sheet off once and laminate.
 Then just slide the page into your journal.
 This way you can easily reuse the sheet over and over again.

-- Cut out the small squares and stick into your weekly spreads for easy and fun water tracking.
+- Cut out the small squares and stick them into your weekly spreads for easy and fun water tracking.